ronneldavis/BubblePicker/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Upgrade Warning

+Version 1.0 of this library has undergone a comeplete rewrite and will require significant changes to your codebase if you were using the previous version.
+It now uses a delegate based architecture rather than the previous version which required closures.

 ## Requirements

-BubblePicker requires a deployment target of atleast iOS 9.0 for UIKitDynamics
+BubblePicker requires a deployment target of atleast iOS 9.0 for UIKitDynamics and Swift 4.

 ## Usage